Vaaranam Aayiram (soundtrack)

 Vaaranam Aayiram is the soundtrack album for the 2008 film of the same name directed by Gautham Vasudev Menon, and features music by Harris Jayaraj, following four successive soundtracks with the director.
 The album was under production from one-and-a-half years and featured seven songs written by Thamarai and Na.
 Muthukumar.
 The album was distributed by Sony BMG and released on 24 September 2008.
 The soundtrack for the Telugu dubbed version titled Surya S/o Krishnan featured lyrics by Veturi and was released on 30 October 2008.

-The soundtrack album opened to critical acclaim and fetched multiple accolades.
+The soundtrack album opened to positive reviews and fetched multiple accolades.
 Upon release, Vaaranam Aayiram became the most downloaded Tamil album and was listed among the top 20 digital downloads.
 It is considered to be the most played and repeated soundtracks in music streaming platforms till date, a record for a Tamil album.
 It was the last soundtrack from the collaboration with Jayaraj and Menon, after they parted ways post the film's release, until they worked together in Yennai Arindhaal (2015).